MiraiChan/HomeAssignment/README.md

 # SwiftUI + IMGLY CE.SDK Image Editor Demo

-This is a minimal SwiftUI demo project showcasing integration of [CreativeEngine SDK (CE.SDK)](https://img.ly) using the `IMGLYUI-swift` package.
+This is a minimal SwiftUI demo project showcasing integration of [CreativeEditor SDK (CE.SDK)](https://img.ly) using the `IMGLYUI-swift` package.
 It allows users to pick an image, edit it using CE.SDK (apply filters, crop, add elements), and save both the result and the editing scene for future restoration.

 ---